aces/Loris/modules/conflict_resolver/conflict_resolver.md

 4- Click on 'Show Data' to get the list of Unresolved Conflicts 5- Under 'Unresolved Conflicts' Choose the correct answer and click on 'Save' 6- Click on 'Show Data' And the conflict should not longer appear.
+7- Also check and make sure that the instrument and its corresponding DDE are updated accordingly

 Note: Use 'Resolved Conflicts' To ensure that the conflicts are resolved and saved in the database as follows:

-7- Acess the Conflict Resolver Module under 'Clinical Tab' if the user has permission 8- Click on 'Resolved Conflicts'
+7- Access the Conflict Resolver Module under 'Clinical Tab' if the user has permission 8- Click on 'Resolved Conflicts'
 9- Click on 'Clear Form' to remove any previously entered parameters 10 Filter for the specific parameter (Choose the one that applies):